 Dr. Tracy Doyle

-Previous appointments include adjunct flute faculty at American River College, principal flute with the Solano Symphony, Camellia Symphony, California Wind Orchestra, North Bay Opera, and performances with numerous other ensembles, including the Air Force Academy Band, Vallejo Symphony, Capitol Jazz Project, and Napa Symphony Orchestra.
-Dr. Doyle has also performed at the National Flute Association Convention.
+Previous appointments include flute faculty at American River College in Sacramento, principal flute with the Solano Symphony, Camellia Symphony, California Wind Orchestra, North Bay Opera, and performances with numerous other ensembles, including the United States Air Force Academy Band, Vallejo Symphony, Capitol Jazz Project, and Napa Symphony Orchestra.